 Breastfeeding Problems – the biggest stressor for many new mums today

 As a new mother, you make certain assumptions.
-One of these assumptions is that you will be able to breastfeed naturally.
+One of these assumptions is that you will be able to breastfeed naturally and not experience breastfeeding problems.
 You assume breastfeeding comes easily to most mothers and subsequently, it should come easily to you too.
 Unfortunately, breastfeeding is one of the biggest causes of stress for many new mothers.
 The main reasons for this are:

 a) it does not always come easily to all mums

 c) there is a method behind getting it right so babies latch correctly